dmrks/Rescource_Management_Giftcard_Project/README.md

 Let’s start printing!

-Tasks
-13/13 Complete
-Mark the tasks as complete by checking them off Setting Up Custom Greeting Cards
+Setting Up Custom Greeting Cards

 1.
 Aisha, the owner of Aisha’s Greetings, wants to create a program that will automatically generate pre-filled orders, using her custom greeting messages.
 Use your knowledge of context managers to accomplish this goal!